 - The bacteria can affect the placenta or the amniotic fluid resulting in a miscarriage or stillbirth.

-- In some pregnant women, listeria can lead to complications like bacterial meningitis and septicemia.
+- In some pregnant women, listeria can lead to complications like bacterial meningitis and septicemia which is a serious bloodstream infection.

 - Some infected babies might be born prematurely.
 Other babies infected in the womb might develop blood infections, fever, skin sores, and lesions on various organs or infections like meningitis that impact the central nervous system.